 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where vanadomalayaite typically forms.
+Look in metamorphic rocks country, the host setting where vanadomalayaite typically forms.
 If you start seeing rhodonite, spessartine, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.